javierhonduco/lightswitch/docs/process_lifecycle.md

     * Profiler::event_new_proc()
       * Profiler::add_proc()
         Which adds the new PID info to the Profiler::procs HashMap of PID => ProcessInfo
+    * TBD: Information on how mappings we need are added to exec_mappings, all others ignored
+    * TBD: Information on how object_files we need are added to object_files
+* Every "session", the collected profiling information is aggregated, possibly sent to backend host, and cleared
+  * As part of this, all of the rate_limits map entries for newly added processes over the session are cleared - otherwise we would stop adding new processes eventually

 ## Process Exit/Cleanup